The Hospital Workers Study

 - workers’ feelings about and commitment to their work

 Clerical, technical, and service workers in a service union at a local hospital are included in this study.
 This union covers a wide range of workers.
 Examples include: unit secretaries; nursing and medical assistants; sterilization, pathology; and cardiac monitor technicians; patient transporters; hospital operators; and physical therapy assistants.
 This population includes about 1,000 workers.
 In wave one, 51 workers were interviewed and 165* workers completed surveys.
 In wave two, 44 workers were interviewed and 257* workers completed surveys.
-Data collection for wave three is underway.
+In wave three, 206 workers completed surveys.

 *These numbers reflect surveys with complete data for analytical purposes.
 Larger numbers of surveys were actually completed.

 This research uses a longitudinal, convergent, mixed methods design.
 The quantitative arm of the study includes an annual survey inviting the whole population to participate.
 The qualitative arm uses in-depth, semi-structured interviews of a subset of the population.
 The two methods inform each other, confirming or deepening understanding of the other.
 The first wave of data collection occurred 2016-2017 and analyzed the effect of the first wage two wage increases.
 The second wave occurred in 2017-2019 and analyzed the third wage increase.
-The third wave is active now, beginning in fall of 2019 and continuing through the spring of 2020.
+The third wave was completed in the spring of 2020.
+An additional study focusing on both nurses and service workers was completed in the spring of 2021.

 - University of Pittsburgh, Office of the Provost, Social Science Research Initiative